NTU-ALComLab/ssatABC/README.md

 make
 ```

-It has been tested successfully under Ubuntu 20.04.1 with GCC_VERSION=9.3.0
+It has been tested successfully under Ubuntu 22.04.1 LTS with GCC_VERSION=11.3.0.

+If the compilation fails because the `readline` library is missing,
+please install the library from your OS distribution
+(for Ubuntu/Debian users, type `sudo apt install libreadline-dev`),
+or compile with `make ABC_USE_NO_READLINE=1`.

+For more trouble-shooting tips, please have a look at ABC's [readme](https://github.com/berkeley-abc/abc#troubleshooting).

 ## Execution